Visit the Adirondack Lakes Region and tour art galleries, exhibitions and more!

-On the shores of remote Blue Mountain Lake, the critically acclaimed Adirondack Museum offers exquisitely detailed exhibitions showcasing the arts, history, development and heritage of the Adirondack Park.
+On the shores of remote Blue Mountain Lake, the critically acclaimed Adirondack Experience - The Museum at Blue Mountain Lake offers exquisitely detailed exhibitions showcasing the arts, history, development and heritage of the Adirondack Park.
 Exhibits take visitors back in time, to the Golden Age of the Great Camps and through the history of Adirondack -architecture, art and more.

 ADK Arts – From Seaway to Coast